Frequently Asked Questions for Spring 2021 baseball:

 Q: When are games?

-A: You will have 2 games per week – one on a weeknight and one on a Saturday.
+A: Divisions AAA and higher will have 2 games per week – one on a weeknight and one on a Saturday.
 Weeknight games start at 6:30 and you should be at field by 6 PM.
 Saturday games times can be anytime between 9 AM and 5 PM – you should arrive 30 minutes prior to your game or as instructed by your Manager.
-Game time varies – Tball is 1 hour 15 minutes long, AAA through Major 70 will not start a new inning after 1 hour 45 minutes.
+Game time varies – Tball is 1 hour 15 minutes long, AAA is 1 hour 30 minutes, Rookie through Major 70 will not start a new inning after 1 hour 45 minutes.
 No games during Spring Break.

 A: As of January 1, 2018 all bats for Rookie, Major 60, and Major 70 must have the USABat stamp on them (No USSSA, 1.15, or BBCOR bats allowed).
 Babe Ruth can use USABat or BBCOR .50 marked bats.
 See this website: http://www.baberuthleague.org/bat-rules.aspx